 Bullous Pemphigoid

 Bullous pemphigoid (BP) is a prevalent autoimmune subepidermal blistering disorder that accounts for approximately 80% of subepidermal immunobullous cases.
-As a professional and well-known CRO, our company provides comprehensive services in the diagnostics, therapeutics, animal models, and preclinical research of bullous pemphigoid.
+As a professional and well-known research service provider, our company provides comprehensive services in the diagnostics, therapeutics, animal models, and preclinical research of bullous pemphigoid.

 Overview of Bullous Pemphigoid